51Degrees/specifications/pipeline-specification/wip/features/resource-cleanup.md

 2. Where the **Element Data** contains references to native (C/C++) resources the system needs assistance to tie the cleanup of the **Element Data** to the cleanup of these native resources.
-We have found that without this assistance, the system fails to cleanup resources fast enough, leading to resource starvation and low level memory exceptions.
+We have found that without this assistance, the system fails to clean resources up fast enough, leading to resource starvation and low level memory exceptions.

 ### Impact on caching